nawwab/sumberKencanaNVim/readme.md

-# My Vim config
+# My Vim(Neovim) config
-please don't use this stinky config, it is not ready yet, and use it at your own risk! you can go to my self explanatory init.vim to explore this configuration
+Please don't use this stinky config, it is not ready yet, and use it at your own risk!

+You can go to my self explanatory init.vim to explore this configuration

 ## note for .vimrc stealer aka vim beginner out there
 you can definitely steal it but I recommend to watching/read these good vim resources: